JLLT | Multilingual, Peer-Reviewed | ISSN 2190-4677 | Established 2010

 Foreign language study abroad has the potential to contribute to learners’ culture learning and the cultivation of their intercultural competence, as it gives them first-hand experience in the target-language country and allows them to discover and partake in the local community’s sociocultural practices.
 This article presents a study of the impact of two short-term study abroad programmes in Germany on the intercultural development of German-language students from a Singapore university language centre.
 The study adopted a mixed-methods approach and collected both quantitative and qualitative data through pre- / post-programme questionnaires, journals, interviews, activity observations and document inspections.
 The data were analysed based on Byram’s (1997, 2008) model of intercultural competence, as well as Lave & Wenger’s (1991) Situated Learning Theory and their notion of legitimate peripheral participation.
 The findings suggest that the study abroad programmes, or “In-Country Language Immersions”, benefited learners in the development of the knowledge, attitudes and skills needed for the cultivation of critical cultural awareness and intercultural competence.
 It was further found that such positive development is often precipitated by the learners’ legitimate peripheral participation in the local communities, although it is dependent on their motivation and willingness to take up such opportunities for interaction and participation.

-Journal of Linguistics and Language Teaching 10th Anniversary Issue, 155-180 (PDF
+Journal of Linguistics and Language Teaching (2020) 10th Anniversary Issue, 155-180 (PDF)

 Abstract (Deutsch)

 Der Fokus des folgenden Beitrags über den Italienischunterricht in Deutschland liegt auf Digitalisierung, Künstlicher Intelligenz (KI) und Robotik.
 Diese Bereiche müssen nicht nur mit Blick auf das Lernen hier und jetzt stärker berücksichtigt werden, sondern sind auch für das spätere Leben der Schülerinnen und Schüler ausschlaggebend.
 Es wird aufgezeigt, wann das Lernen mit Hilfe digitaler Medien sinnvoll und erfolgversprechend ist. Über die Mediendidaktik hinaus geht es aber vor allem um Medienpädagogik, d.h. um den Beitrag, den der Italienischunterricht zur Ausbildung von Medienkompetenz bzw.
 Medienbildung leisten kann.
-Den Ausgangspunkt bilden die Veröffentlichungen der KMK, der Referenzrahmen der Europäischen Kommission zu den Digitalen Kompetenzen von Lehrpersonen sowie kurze Hinweise auf die Vorgaben der Kultusbehörden einzelner Bundesländer.
+Den Ausgangspunkt bilden die Veröffentlichungen der KMK, der Referenzrahmen der Europäischen Kommission zu den digitalen Kompetenzen von Lehrpersonen sowie kurze Hinweise auf die Vorgaben der Kultusbehörden einzelner Bundesländer.
 Im unterrichtspraktischen Teil werden zunächst wichtige Möglichkeiten aufgezeigt, die sich durch das Internet und das World Wide Web (WWW) für den Italienischunterricht ergeben.
 Aufgrund der rasanten Entwicklung der elektronischen Technologien genügt es nicht länger, sich auf Digitalisierung zu beschränken.
 Bereiche der KI und der Robotik sind angemessen einzubeziehen.
 Zum einen müssen die Schülerinnen und Schüler lernen, das Potential dieser Werkzeuge zu verstehen und für sich auszuschöpfen; zum anderen legt die Globalisierung einen internationalen Austausch über den Nutzen und die Gefahren elektronischer Medien unter (italienischen und deutschen) Jugendlichen nahe.

 Abstract (English)

-The following article focuses on digitization, artificial intelligence (AI) and robotics with regards to teaching Italian in Germany.
+This article focuses on digitization, artificial intelligence (AI) and robotics with regard to teaching Italian in Germany.
 These areas need to be given greater consideration not only with regard to learning here and now, but also for students’ future lives.
 It is shown how learning by means of digital media is meaningful and promising.
-In addition to media methodology, however, it is above all about media pedagogy, i.e. the contribution which the teaching of Italian can make to training students’ media literacy or media education.
-Our starting point are the publications of the German Conference of Ministers of Education (German: Kultusministerkonferenz; KMK), the European Commission's reference framework on the digital competences of teachers, as well as brief references to the requirements of the cultural authorities of individual German federal states.
-With regards to practical teaching, interesting opportunities for teaching that arise from the Internet are first shown.
+In addition to media methodology, however, it is above all about media pedagogy, i.e., the contribution which the teaching of Italian can make to training students’ media literacy or media education.
+Our starting point is the publications of the German Conference of Ministers of Education (German: Kultusministerkonferenz; KMK), the European Commission's reference framework on the digital competences of teachers, as well as brief references to the requirements of the cultural authorities of individual German federal states.
+With regard to practical teaching, interesting opportunities for teaching that arise from the Internet are first shown.
 Due to the rapid development of electronic technologies, it no longer suffices to limit oneself to digitalisation.
 What may even be more important is to address relevant areas of Artificial Intelligence and robotics.
 On the one hand, students must learn to understand and make the best use of the potential of these tools; on the other hand, globalisation implies international exchanges of ideas on the benefits and dangers of electronic media among young (Italian and German) learners.